Jenny Diver

-Jenny Diver, née Mary Young (c.1700 – 18 March 1741) was a notorious Irish pickpocket, one of the most famous of her day.
+Jenny Diver, née Mary Young (c.1700 – 18 March 1741) was an Irish pickpocket, one of the most famous of her day.

 Background and migration to England

 Born around 1700 in Ireland, Diver was the illegitimate daughter of an unknown father and the lady's maid Harriet Jones.
 After her mother deserted her, Diver grew up in various foster homes.
 She was a skilled seamstress, and eventually emigrated to London, where she became an apprentice of Anne Murphy, who was the leader of a gang of pickpockets.
 She soon became so skilled as a thief that she became the leader of Murphy's gang and nicknamed Jenny Diver.

 Appearance, personality and criminal technique

 Jenny Diver was described as attractive, educated and well dressed, and was able to mix among wealthy people without attracting suspicion.
 Perhaps the best known of her methods was to feign illness, during which she robbed people and handed over the objects to her accomplices.
 She would also use false arms which made it possible for her to rob people with her arms seemingly visible in her lap.